 4 | Giving extra responsibilities to our children

 One area that has been a massive change for our family is the amount of responsibilities the kids now have, particularly our 5 year old.
 He has actually asked me for a chore chart (#mylittleprodigy) that I'm planning on creating with him over the Summer.

-Giving our children extra responsibilities, and encouraging them to take more on, helps them feel more independent and keeps our family home running more smoothly.
-It also allows me to feel a little less like a slave, which is something I'm sure a lot of mums can relate to, especially if you've got little kids!
+Giving our children extra responsibilities, and encouraging them to be helpful family members, helps them feel more independent and keeps family life running more smoothly.
+It also allows me to feel a little less like a slave, which is something I'm sure a lot of mums can relate to!

 Do your kids like to help out around the home?